1darshanpatil/PythonCourse/README.md

 # 10_days_of_Python

 The main objective of this file is to save my solutions. and look back into past from future widnow what  have had done.
+Being highly impatient I'll try to finish the course withing couple of weeks and at the same I'm too lazy!!

 |Day|Codes|
 |---|---|